RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Force calculation

 \section{Force calculation}

 The force calculation kernel (routine executed on the GPU) is shown in Fig.~\ref{Calcf_NBL}.
 Short-hand notation for common quantities used in this and the following CUDA-kernels are given in Table \ref{code_conventions}.
-The force kernel uses in general $t_p\geq1$, although a separate implementation for $t_p=1$ (not shown) was made because at large sizes it is no longer beneficial to have more than one thread per particle (there are many threads anyway), and the overhead associated with summing over threads is noticeable.
+The force kernel uses in general $t_p\geq1$, although a separate implementation for $t_p=1$ (not shown) was made because at large sizes it is no longer beneficial to have more than one thread per particle, and the overhead of the code associated with summing over threads is noticeable.
 The neighbor-list is arranged in column-major order, i.e., the first neighbors of all particles are consecutive in memory, then the second neighbors, etc. This allows for efficient (coalesced) memory access.

 Note the use of pre-fetching when reading from the neighbor-list; while the force contribution of neighbor $i$ is computed, the index of neighbor $i+1$ is being read from the neighbor list.